How to Do Things without Words: Modeling Semantic Drift of Emoji: Experimental Setting

 \subsection{Learning Embedding Models}

-\paragraph{Embedding Models} Given $n$ data sets ($n=T\times P$; for $T$ time-spans and $P$ platforms), we train an embedding model $M^i$ ($i=1,...,n$) for each dataset.
-All reported results were obtained using the skip-gram model \cite{mikolov2013distributed}.
-We have experimented with other architectures and algorithms, however, these models failed many of the analogies in the sanity checks described below.
-Consequently, time series of the similarities between emojis appeared scattered and the coefficients of a linear regression based on the series was close to zero.
-We hypothesize that relatively small monthly subsets and the strong tendency of placing emojis at the end of a tweet deem some models unproductive.
+\paragraph{Embedding Models} Given $n$ data sets ($n=T\times P$; for $T$ time-spans and $P$ platforms), we train an embedding model\footnote{All reported results were obtained using the skip-gram model \cite{mikolov2013distributed}.} $M^i$ ($i=1,...,n$) for each dataset.
+In total, we trained $36\times 3$ models -- a model for each month and platform in our data.

 \paragraph{Sanity Checks} Since our models are trained on $n$ relatively small subsets of the data (e.g., an average of less than a million tweets per monthly model for the Android platform, see Table \ref{tab:datastats}), we first verify that the models indeed learn proper embeddings.
-We do this by applying a set of standard analogy tests.
+We do this by applying a set of standard analogy tests\footnote{To the degree analogy tests do learn inference relations, and see \cite{levy2015supervised}.}.
 The test contained both word analogies (e.g., $\overrightarrow{king}-\overrightarrow{man}+\overrightarrow{woman}=\overrightarrow{queen}$) and emoji analogies (e.g., $-$ $+$ $=$ \footnote{There is a crown, prince and princes emoji but no emoji for king or queen, so we use the crown, woman, girl and princess emoji.}).